 - Room Air Conditioners

 You can either mount room air conditioners in the windows or through walls.
 Either way, they work the same way, where the compressor is located outside.
 As the name suggests, room air conditioners are only designed to cool one room.
 Therefore, to cool the whole house, you would need a couple of them.
-The good thing is, the individual units are relatively inexpensive.
+The good thing is that the individual units are relatively inexpensive.

 A cooling system is a long-term investment.
 Before buying, weigh all your options to pick one that best suits your need.